Cybersecurity Threat Report for 2025: Part 2 – This Research Report is all you need to stay updated.

 What is NDR?

-Network Detection and Response (NDR) is a cybersecurity approach that focuses on monitoring network traffic to detect, analyze, and respond to threats in real-time.
+Network Detection and Response (NDR) focus on monitoring network traffic to detect, analyze, and respond to threats in real-time.
 It provides visibility into network activities, helping to identify malicious behaviors that might bypass traditional security measures.

 Gartner defines Network Detection and Response (NDR) as a combination of machine learning, advanced threat analytics and rule-based detection to detect suspicious activities on enterprise networks.